-The best Capital One Mastercard is the Capital One® Savor® Cash Rewards Credit Card.
+The best Capital One Mastercard is the Capital One Savor Cash Rewards Credit Card.
 It offers a bonus of $300 for spending $3,000 in the first 3 months.
-And it gives 5% cash back on hotels and rental cars booked through Capital One Travel, 4% cash back on dining, entertainment and popular streaming services, 3% back at grocery stores and 1% back on all other purchases, as well as 8% back on tickets from Vivid Seats and on Capital One Entertainment purchases and 10% back on purchases made through Uber & Uber Eats).
+And it gives 5% cash back on hotels and rental cars booked through Capital One Travel, 4% cash back on dining, entertainment and popular streaming services, 3% back at grocery stores and 1% back on all other purchases (except for 8% back on tickets from Vivid Seats and on Capital One Entertainment purchases and 10% back on purchases made through Uber & Uber Eats).
 Capital One Savor has a $95 annual fee.

 The best Capital One Visa is the Capital One Venture Rewards Credit Card.
-Its initial bonus is 100,000 miles for spending $20,000 within the first 12 months or 50,000 miles for spending $3,000 in the first 3 months.
-This card also gives 2 miles per $1 spent on hotels and rental cars booked through Capital One Travel, and 2 miles per $1 on all other purchases.
+Its initial bonus is 75,000 miles for spending $4,000 in the first 3 months.
+This card also gives 5 miles per $1 spent on hotels and rental cars booked through Capital One Travel, and 2 miles per $1 on all other purchases.
 Its annual fee is $39.

 Major credit cards are any cards that belong to one of the big four credit card networks: Visa, Mastercard, American Express and Discover.
 That’s what stores mean by “we accept all major credit cards.”
 A major credit card will almost always show the logo of its network on the front.
 In some cases it’ll be on the back.
 If a card doesn’t have such a logo, it’s likely a … read full answerstore card that can only be used at a specific retailer.